ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 #### Status 429

-If a client is polling for an in-progress registration too frequently then the Transparency Service MAY, in addition to implementing rate-limiting, return a 429 response:
+If a client is asking for receipts too frequently then the Transparency Service MAY, in addition to implementing rate-limiting, return a 429 response:

 ~~~
 HTTP/1.1 429 Too Many Requests